jerryUNSW/Common-Neighborhood-Estimation-Differential-Privacy/README.md

 ## Overview

-ldp-nb is a C++ project focused on butterfly counting in bipartite graphs with edge local differential privacy.
+ldp-nb is a C++ project focused on common neighborhood estimation in bipartite graphs with edge local differential privacy.

 ## Project Structure

 The project includes the following files and directories:

-- `ldp-nb.cpp`: Implementation of the butterfly counting algorithms.
+- `ldp-nb.cpp`: Implementation of the common neighborhood estimation algorithms.
 - `bigraph.cpp`: Implementation of bipartite graph-related functionality.
 - `utility.cpp`: Utility functions used in the project.
 - `main.cpp`: Main program entry point.
 - `bigraph.h`: Header file for bipartite graph-related functions.
 - `utility.h`: Header file for utility functions.
-- `ldp-nb.h`: Header file for the butterfly counting algorithms.
+- `ldp-nb.h`: Header file for the common neighborhood estimation algorithms.
 - `makefile`: Build instructions for compiling and linking the project.
 - `mt19937ar.h`: Header file for the Mersenne Twister random number generator.